exploratory-testing-academy/todoapp-solution/README.md

 * [ CORRECTNESS OF FUNCTION ] Select all does not work.
 Clicking on the icon does nothing.
 * [ CORRECTNESS OF FUNCTION ] Edit mode cannot be escaped with esc
 * [ CORRECTNESS OF FUNCTION ] Unsaved new item not removed on refresh
+* [ CORRECTNESS OF FUNCTION ] Adding space adds empty item
 * [ CORRECTNESS OF FUNCTION ] Edit to empty leaves the item while it should be removed
 * [ LAYOUT ] Edit to empty messes the layout and I should not see it since empty should not be added

 FAILING CLAIMS

+✓ New todo should not allow creating empty todo items

 ✓ Mark all as completed should allow to mark all items as completed